slipke/csm_ss15_sem_team_vagrant/java-jboss/README.md

 ##Description
 This project installs and configures a java jboss server.
 Either Chef and puppet are supported to automatically run the necessary tasks.
 The scripts speed up the process of setting up a fully equipped java jboss server for people who don't want to deal with details.
 This folder contains the two provisioning possibilities for jboss.
 Both install a jboss 7 server with an management user.
-The folders descripte with their names the used technology for provisioning.
-Further information can be found under [chef/README.md](chef/README.md) or [puppet/README.md](puppet/README.md).
+The folders names state the used provivision technology.
+Further information can be found under [chef/README.md](chef/README.md) and [puppet/README.md](puppet/README.md).

 ##Requirements